sveltejs/language-tools/packages/svelte-vscode/README.md

 3. Set the `svelte.language-server.ls-path` setting in your user configuration, pointing it to the workspace-installed language server.
 4. Restart VSCode.
 5. Commit the changes to `.yarn/sdks`

+### Credits

+-   The PostCSS grammar is based on [hudochenkov/Syntax-highlighting-for-PostCSS](https://github.com/hudochenkov/Syntax-highlighting-for-PostCSS)